-The best treatment for autism will be a combination of dietary changes, lifestyle choices and therapies chosen with consultation between the child's parents, health care providers, autism coaches and other families that have experience.
 Your child should be able to lead an active life.
 He or she should be able to enjoy social interactions and participate in activities that interest him or her.
 A healthy diet is key to helping your child achieve these goals.
 As a parent, you need to know what foods to avoid and what foods to include in your child's diet.
 You should also understand how to prepare meals so that your child has access to nutritious foods.
 Finally, you must learn how to manage stress and deal with challenging behaviours.
 These skills will help you cope with any difficulties your child might face.

-More and more people are realising we can do more to support people with autism and ADHD.
+More and more people are realising that we can do more to support people with autism and ADHD.
 People are looking for ways to treat autism and ADHD naturally.
 Parents who suspect their child might have ASD or ADHD are becoming increasingly aware of the things that make the symptoms get better or worse.
 Furthermore, parents are hopeful that natural remedies can help their children overcome their challenges.
 We are encouraged to look for new ways to heal their children naturally.

 We can use diet, lifestyle and targeted supplementation to address the key areas, such as gut health, mitochondrial health and to reduce inflammation.
 Many people have had success with various energy healing